kyma-project/kyma/tools/load-test/README.md

 ## Installation

-As the load test is implemented as a Helm chart, run the following script to install the test:
+Run the following script to install the test:

 ```bash
 echo "Installing helm chart..."